 Brighten it up

 Make a mudroom and entryway pop with the perfect color!
-Though the name may lack it, it’s probably the first part of your home guests see.
-A tranquil color can be just the thing your mudroom or entryway needs to give off a relaxing feel and for your guests to feel welcome.
+Though the name may not suggest it, it’s probably the first part of your home guests see.
+A tranquil color can be just the thing your mudroom or entryway needs to give off a relaxing vibe and for your guests to feel welcome.

 Decide what belongs in this space